preeti-14-7/JavaScript-Program/readme.md

 - Question 14 : Write the code for adding new elements dynamically?
 - Question 15 : How to validate email in JavaScript?
 - Question 16 : Write a program to show currying in JavaScript?
+- Question 17 : Write a function that performs binary search on a sorted array.
 - More Questions to be added soon!

 ### Author : Abhay Anand